Single Point of Entry for kiwifruit exporting - impacts on the New Zealand kiwifruit industry

 Including better reporting, industry decision making, more clarity and flexibility in supply agreements, and a clear strategy for supply chain infrastructure development.

 Notably, many of these issues were raised last year and there’s already a lot of work underway.
-Highlights of some of the progress we’ve made include:

-One of the key workstreams within the Industry Alignment framework is industry decision-making.
+One of the key workstreams within the industry alignment framework is industry decision-making.
 This reflects feedback we’ve heard from many growers who want to better understand how decisions are made about industry policy, and consider whether this needs to be reviewed.

 The primary objectives of this project are: